 So who are Dylan’s precursors?
 In part, they’re the weird, old America written about by music writer Marcus Greil.
 A quick listen to one or two of Dylan’s own 100 “Theme Time Radio Hour” shows will give you a clue about the singers he admires like Blind Willie Johnson, Robert Johnson, Woody Guthrie, and Skip James.
 You’ll also find shades of writers like Arthur Rimbaud, and Shakespeare in his work.
 Dylan’s precursors are no joke.
 His favorite seems to be the Bible, as he saves his best riddles, and grandest writing gifts for the great book itself — like some Jacob who has finished wrestling angels and now is looking to tangle with God.
 That’s when we get lines like this one from “Sweetheart Like You”: “They say in your father’s house, there are many mansions / Each one of them got a fireproof floor.”
 In a song Dylan claims to dislike, “Jokerman”, he sings of Leviticus and Deuteronomy, the laws of the jungle and a shadowy world winning over once again.
 Everything human, demonic and saintly gets pressed into one indistinguishable force, where the rifleman’s task is no different than a priest’s motive.
 And then all hell breaks loose, seemingly in wait of some doomsday to come: “Nightsticks and water cannons, tear gas, padlocks / Molotov cocktails and rocks behind every curtain / False-hearted judges dying in the webs that they spin / Only a matter of time ’til night comes steppin’ in.”

-It’s nearly impossible to talk about Dylan and not discuss the words, roll them around in your hands like clay, trying to piece together the shrapnel of a singer’s consciousness as it exists in fragments and shards among his countless masterpieces and even his mediocrities.
+It’s nearly impossible to talk about Dylan and not discuss the words, roll them around in your hands like clay, trying to form the terra firma of a singer’s consciousness as it exists in among his countless masterpieces and even his mediocrities.
 Dylan’s words appeal to the learned as well as the unlettered.
 He recklessly combines subtlety and vulgarity, politics and poetry, astuteness and buffoonery — all with the flick of the wrist.